dms-vep/RABV_Pasteur_G_DMS/data/README.md

 [neutralization_standard_barcodes.csv](neutralization_standard_barcodes.csv): These are a minimal set of barcodes *reserved* as sequencing standards in antibody selections.
 These are barcodes in a VSV-G pseudotyped lentiviral particles containing barcoded genomes encoding mCherry.

-## Site numbering
 [site_numbering_map.csv](site_numbering_map.csv): Maps sequential (1, 2, ...n) numbering of positions to a "reference" numbering scheme for analysis.
-This file contains the following columns
+This file contains the following columns:
- - `sequential_site`: site within glycoprotein ORF, numbered from 1 onwards.
+ - `sequential_site`: site within mutagenized region of glycoprotein ORF, numbered from 1 onwards.
  - `sequential_wt`: wild type amino acid residue at this position
- - `reference_site`: numbering used (conventional in field).
+ - `reference_site`: numbering used (conventional in field) or within entire ORF in case only part of glycoprotein is subject to DMS.
+Here, the DMS is only for the ectodomain, so this starts at site 18.
  - `reference_wt`: wild type amino acid residue within reference strain
  - `region`: domain of glycoprotein where position residues, eg. *signal peptide*, *cytoplasmic tail*.

-## Mutation-type classification
 [mutation_design_classification.csv](mutation_design_classification.csv) classifies mutations into the different categories of designed mutations.
 This was generated using `glycoprotein_positions.ipynb` in the scratch_notebook directory.
  - `sequential_site`: site within glycoprotein ORF
  - `amino_acid`: amino acid residue mutation at position
  - `mutation_type`: can be *designed_mutation*, *stop* for introduced stop codons, or *unintended_mutation*.

+## Illumina sequencing analysis of functional and antibody selections

+[barcode_runs.csv](barcode_runs.csv) contains the following columns:
+ - `sample`: sample name, must be unique among barcode runs.
+Sample name must begin with `<library>-<YYMMDD>` where `<library>` is the library (A or B, for example) and `<YYMMDD>` is the date of the selection.
+A recommended format is `<library>-<YYMMDD>-<description>-<replicate>`. `<description>` is a string description with underscores but no dashes (eg. *VSVG* is for VSV-G virus selections for barcode normalization, *no_antibody* means functional selection only). `<replicate>` is a number.
+ - `library`: name of library, must match a library in the barcode-variant table
+ - `date`: date of experimental run, specified in a format parseable to a date by `pandas`.
+ - `fastq_R1`: path to one more FASTQ R1 sequencing files.
+Multiple sequencing files should be delimited using a ';' character in between file paths.

+[func_effects_config.yml](func_effects_config.yml) has the configuration for analyzing functional effects of mutations.

+[antibody_escape_config.yml](antibody_escape_config.yml) has the configuration for analyzing effects of mutations on escape from antibodies or sera.

+## Visualization on known structures of glycoprotein
+The below structures were used to project functional effects onto structures for mechanistic rationalization

+[7u9g.pdb](7u9g.pdb): Cryo-EM structure of trimeric, pre-fusion Rabies glycoprotein (Pasteur strain) published in [Callaway, et al, *Sci Adv* 2022](10.1126/sciadv.abp9151).
+This structure contains the antibody RVA122 bound.

+[6lgw.pdb](6lgw.pdb): Structure of extended intermediate state of Rabies glycoprotein during fusion process, as published in [Yang, et al, *Cell Host Microbe*, 2020](10.1016/j.chom.2019.12.012).